 Affordable housing options, continued job growth, cultural diversity, and world-class attractions are some of the factors that make Houston a great place to live.
 Sadly, we cannot say the same thing about its soil.
-Having a high clay content, Houston’s soil is extremely vulnerable to seasonal fluctuations, which cause it to significantly expand during the winter and shrink just as much in the summer.
+Having a high clay content, Houston’s soil is extremely vulnerable to seasonal fluctuations, which cause it to expand significantly during the winter and shrink just as much in the summer.

-Over the past few years, the summer time has been a challenge for many Houston homeowners, who are more and more concerned about the state of their landscapes and foundations.
+Over the past few years, the summertime has been a challenge for many Houston homeowners, who are more and more concerned about the state of their landscapes and foundations.
 Luckily, there are a few simple steps you can take, as detailed in this checklist, in order to protect your foundation from drought and its negative effects.

 Step #1: Examine Your Foundation

 A foundation should be inspected on a regular basis in order to identify the first signs of damage before they turn into serious structural issues.
-If you never checked your foundation before, make sure that you inspect it as soon as possible and look for specific problems, such as soil shrinkage, cracking, and/or pulling away from the structure.
+If you have never checked your foundation before, make sure that you inspect it as soon as possible and look for specific problems, such as soil shrinkage, cracking, and/or pulling away from the structure.
 As well, it’s important to inspect the exterior and interior of your home to see if any cracks have developed in the foundation, walls, floor, and/or ceiling.
-If you observe cracks or any other issues (e.g. warped ceilings, sagging floors, and/or doors/windows that fail to latch properly) that signal foundation problems, it’s important to have your foundation checked by a certified foundation repair contractor.
+If you observe cracks or any other issues (e.g., warped ceilings, sagging floors, and/or doors/windows that fail to latch properly) that signal foundation problems, it’s important to have your foundation checked by a certified foundation repair contractor.

 Step #2: Water Your Foundation